KarunaVikas/SQL_PROJECT_DATA_ANALYSIS/README.md

 *Bar graph visualizing the salary for the top 10 salaries for data analysts; ChatGPT generated this graph from my SQL query results*

 ### 2. Skills for Top Paying Jobs
-To understand what skills are required for the top-paying jobs, I joined the job postings with the skills data, providing insights into what employers value for high-compensation roles.
+To understand what skills are required for the top-paying jobs, I joined the job postings with the skills data, providing insights into what employers value for high-compensation roles..
 ```sql
   WITH top_paying_jobs AS (